kanasimi/wikiapi/README.md

 	console.log('Done.');
 })();

-// parse page (The parser is more powerful than the example.
+// parse wiki page (The parser is more powerful than the example.
 Try yourself!)
 (async () => {
+	// Usage with other language
-	let zhwiki = new Wikiapi('zh');
+	const zhwiki = new Wikiapi('zh');
 	await zhwiki.login('user', 'password');
 	let page_data = await zhwiki.page('Universe');
 	page_data.parse().each('template',